nfisher23/nickolasfisher.com/content/blog/How-to-Setup-and-Use-Kubernetes-in-Docker-kind.md

 It will:

-- Create a single node kubernetes cluster called &#34;kind&#34; using docker on your local machine
+- Create a single node kubernetes cluster called "kind" using docker on your local machine

 - Automatically configure your **kubectl** cli tool to point at this cluster